harisaurus/electron-workshop/README.md

 "build": "electron-packager .
 GIFApp && cp Icon.icns GIFApp-darwin-x64/GIFApp.app/Contents/Resources/electron.icns"
 ```

-Note: This snippet shows the required path for OS X. Windows users will have a slightly different path, but the concept should remain the same.
+Note: This snippet shows the required path for macOS.
+Windows users will have a slightly different path, but the concept should remain the same.

 Making to first delete the previously built package (`rm -rf [foldername]`) running the build script again gives us a packaged application with the correct icon in use!